 First, open the official Indian visa application form in a new tab or browser window.
-You may be prompted about the official site being insecure or the security certificate being invalid.
+You may be warned that the official site is insecure or the security certificate is invalid.
 While not ideal, you can safely ignore this warning.

 Choosing an Indian Mission

 The Indian Mission, or consulate, is where you will submit your application.
 One of the most common reasons for applicants being rejected is because they choose the incorrect mission at the top of the form.
-The Indian Mission is the consulate where you are applying, but the consulate you choose is not based solely on driving distance.
+The consulate you choose is not based solely on driving distance.
 For U.S. residents, here's how to figure out which Indian mission to select for this question based on your place of residence:

 - USA-ATLANTA: Alabama, Florida, Georgia, Mississippi, Puerto Rico, South Carolina, Tennessee, and the Virgin Islands.

 - USA-CHICAGO: Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, North Dakota, South Dakota, or Wisconsin.